 larger percentage of contaminant will pass into the organic phase.
 More Pu(IV)

-and U(VI) will also be extracted, but since their DC values are large, the efect
+and U(VI) will also be extracted, but since their DC values are large, the effect

-is not as tangible as for the fission products, with DC values below one.
+is not as significant as for the fission products, with DC values below one.
 This

-efect is shown in Figure 2, where theoretical DFs for the extraction step is
+effect is shown in Figure 2, where theoretical DFs for the extraction step is

 shown as a function of volume ratio and number of contacts.

-Figure 2 shows how DF decreases with increasing volume of TBP and with
+Figure 2 shows how DF decreases with increasing VR and

 with the number contacts.
 The number of contacts decreases DF because less